Hair Transplant Costs and Expenses

 If you think that the cost of a Michigan hair transplant procedure is out of your budget, we recommend meeting with a local surgeon (whom we can connect you with) for a consultation.
 You may find that a clinics payment and financing plans make the procedure not so damaging to your bank account.
 Nevertheless, below are some more affordable alternatives to a hair transplant.

 - Low-light laser therapy has been shown to improve hair loss in both men and woman when performed regularly.
-Low-light or low level laser therapy works by stimulating cellular activity in the scalp promoting hair follicle retention and hair strength.
+Low-light or low-level laser therapy works by stimulating cellular activity in the scalp promoting hair follicle retention and hair strength.

-- Finasteride, also advertised as Propecia is a tablet that has been shown to provide slight improvement to those suffering from female and male pattern baldness.
+- Finasteride, also advertised as Propecia is a tablet that has been shown to provide a slight improvement to those suffering from female and male pattern baldness.
 Results of Propecia can take up to 6 months of tablet use to begin showing.

 There is no shortage of opinions that a hair transplant procedure is expensive.
 The costs associated with the procedure and post-op care can really take a toll on one’s budget.
-In order to be sure you get your money worth, we highly recommend you contact SurgeonGate to be placed in the hands of a leading Michigan hair transplant specialist.
+In order to be sure you get your money worth, we highly recommend you contact SurgeonGate to be placed in the hands of a leading hair transplant Michigan specialist.
 Working with a poorly trained or inexperienced surgeon can leave you spending more money on touch ups, or even worse, correcting complications.

 When undergoing your hair transplant consultation be sure to ask your surgeon about any sort of special offers they can provide.
 You should also inquire about financing plans as they can really help curb the cost of the procedure.